Joe Judge (American football)

-Joseph Francis Judge (born December 31, 1981) is an American football coach who is an offensive assistant for the New England Patriots of the National Football League (NFL).
+Joseph Francis Judge (born December 31, 1981) is an American college and professional football coach who is currently a quarterbacks coach for the Ole Miss Rebels.
 Judge served as the head coach of the New York Giants from 2020 to 2021.
 Prior to joining the Giants, Judge served as an assistant coach for the Patriots from 2012 to 2019.
 The Patriots appeared in four Super Bowls, winning three of them, during Judge's tenure.

 Early years

 Judge was born in Philadelphia, Pennsylvania.
 Growing up in Doylestown, Pennsylvania, he graduated from Lansdale Catholic High School in Lansdale, Pennsylvania.
 Judge played for Mississippi State from 2000 to 2004, earning three letters.
 He was also named to the SEC Academic Honor Roll and made the Dean's List.
+While he was a backup quarterback for Mississippi State, he primarily played on special teams as a holder and punt protector.

 Coaching career

 Assistant coach

 In 2005, he joined his alma mater, Mississippi State University, as a graduate assistant for the Bulldogs.
 He next served briefly as the linebackers coach for the Birmingham–Southern Panthers in 2008 and then as a special teams assistant for Alabama.
 In 2012, he joined the New England Patriots as a special teams assistant and served in that role through the 2014 season.
 Following the Patriots' victory over the Seattle Seahawks in Super Bowl XLIX, Judge was promoted to special teams coordinator following the retirement of Scott O'Brien.
 On February 5, 2017, Judge was part of the Patriots' coaching staff that won Super Bowl LI.
 In the game, the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.

 On February 6, 2018, it was reported that Judge was leaving the Patriots to join the Indianapolis Colts' new head coach Josh McDaniels in Indianapolis; when McDaniels spurned the Colts and chose to stay with the Patriots, Judge made the same decision.
 After wide receivers coach Chad O'Shea left New England to become offensive coordinator for the Miami Dolphins, Judge was tapped to fill O'Shea's role while continuing to serve as special teams coordinator; according to ESPN, he was the only coach in the NFL with both special teams and wide receiver duties.
 Judge won his third Super Bowl title when the Patriots defeated the Los Angeles Rams in Super Bowl LIII.